c4s4/md2pdf/README.md

     Note:
     This program calls pandoc, xsltproc and htmldoc that must have been installed.

-This tool calls *pandoc* to transform the markdown file into an XHTML one.
+This tool transforms Markdown input to XHTML using blackfriday library.
 This is the file printed with the `-x` option.
 This file is transformed, calling *xsltproc* and the stylesheet printed with the ̀`-s` option, into an intermediate decorated XHTML file printed with the `-t` option.
 This file is transformed into